a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window containing a folder.
 View > by Name.
 Verify that the folder's icon is dimmed.
 View > as Icon.
 Verify that the folder's icon is still dimmed.

 * Launch DeskTop.
 Select a volume icon.
 Open it.
 Verify that the open animation starts at the icon location.
 (This will be easier to observe in emulators with acceleration disabled.)
+* Launch DeskTop, ensuring no windows are open.
+File > Select All.
+Verify that the volume icons are selected.

 ## Shortcuts